 The Board makes an affirmative determination regarding the independence of each director annually, based upon the recommendation of the Governance Committee.
-Under the Nasdaq Stock Market LLC's ("Nasdaq") listing standards (the "Nasdaq Standards"), an independent director is a person other than an executive officer or employee of the Company that the Board determines meets the objective standards for

-"director independence" set forth in the Nasdaq Standards and is free of any relationship with the Company that, in the Board's opinion, would interfere with exercising such person's independent judgment in carrying out the responsibilities of a director.
+Under the Nasdaq Stock Market LLC's ("Nasdaq") listing standards (the "Nasdaq Standards"), an independent director is a director who the Board determines meets the objective standards for "director independence" set forth in the Nasdaq Standards and who is free of any other relationship with the Company that, in the Board's opinion, would interfere with exercising such person's independent judgment in carrying out the responsibilities of a director.
 The Board has not established categorical standards or guidelines to use in making these independence determinations but rather considers all relevant facts and circumstances.
 In addition, the directors who serve on the Audit Committee each must satisfy SEC standards, which state that Audit Committee members may not accept, directly or indirectly, any consulting, advisory or other compensatory fee from the Company other than their director compensation or fixed payments under a retirement plan for prior service.
-Similarly, in determining whether the directors who serve on the Compensatory fee from the Company other than their director compensation or fixed payments under a retirement plan for prior service.
-Similarly, in determining whether the directors who serve on the Compensatory fee from the Company other than their director compensation or fixed payments under a retirement plan for prior service, as well as whether the member, including any consulting, advisory or other compensatory fee from the Company other than their director compensation or fixed payments under a retirement plan for prior service, as well as whether the member is affiliated with the Company, any of its subsidiaries or any affiliate of its subsidiaries.
+Similarly, in determining whether the director swho serve on the Compensation or fixed payments under a retirement plan for service on that committee, the Board must consider the source of compensation or fixed payments under a retirement plan for service, as well as whether the member is affiliated with the Company, any of its subsidiaries or any affiliate of its subsidiaries.

-The Board has determined that Phillip A. Clough, Katharin S. Dyer, George H. Ellis, Patrick W. Gross, Beatriz V. Infante and Edward J. Kolodzieski (75% of our directors) are independent under the Nasdaq Standards.
+The Board has determined that Phillip A. Clough, Katharin S. Dyer, George H. Ellis, Thierno A. Fall (referred to herein as Amath Fall), Beatriz V. Infante and Edward J. Kolodzieski (75% of our directors) are independent under the Nasdaq Standards.
 The Board has also determined that Mr. Angrick, our Chairman and CEO, is not independent under the Nasdaq Standards.
-Additionally, although the Board has determined that Mr. Mateus-Tique, who retired from his position as our President and Chief Operating Officer in 2009, would qualify as independent under the Nasdaq Standards, the Company has elected to not treat him as such due to his former role with the Company and proxy advisory firm guidelines.
+Additionally, although the Board has determined that Mr. Mateus-Tique, who retired from his position as our President and Chief Operating Officer in 2009, would qualify as independent under the Nasdaq Standards, the Company has elected to not treat him as such due to his former role with the Company.